oktadev/okta-blog/_source/_posts/2023-04-26-java-jetty-oauth.md

 > **NOTE:** You will use the oidcdebugger.com redirect URI to create an access token you can use from the command line with HTTPie.
 The second URI is the default redirect URI that Spring Security uses for Okta when using its OAuth login feature.

-## Configure the Spring Boot app for OIDC authentication
+## Configure the Spring Boot app for Okta

 The project uses [the Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) to simplify configure Spring Security.
 Find the following block in the `pom.xml` file and uncomment it.